dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-02-25-An-Example-Of-Web-Of-Problems.md

 header:
      teaser: /assets/images/wiapost/5011-An-Example-Of-Web-Of-Problems.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![An Example Of Web Of Problems](/assets/images/wiapost/5011-An-Example-Of-Web-Of-Problems.jpg)

-## An Example Of Web Of Problems
+# An Example Of Web Of Problems

-Namaste,

 Whatever can wrong, will go wrong.
 Today I wanted to file my Annual GST return and this is what happened to me.
 I don’t know whether this much ever happened to any of you!